Approx. Time Difference

 UCEAP policy prohibits living in a favela.
 If you choose to live in a favela, you will be dismissed from the program.

-UCEAP strongly discourages visits to favelas.
+Avoid favelas.
 If you must enter a favela, do so only with the permission and guidance of PUC officials and formal social service programs.
 In the favelas, building codes are not strictly enforced, creating very dangerous situations.
-Avoid unpacified favelas should be avoided.
+Unpacified favelas should be avoided.
+If on a guided tour, neither the tour company or the city police can guarantee your safety when entering favelas.

 Conditions in favelas vary widely, but they are often sites of uncontrolled criminal activity that are not patrolled by police.
 The U.S. Embassy recommends avoiding these unsafe areas.
 The U.S. government forbids any U.S. government employee from entering favelas.
 Those who enter these communities do so at their own risk.
 No government service has the power to support a need for assistance or medical emergency within favelas.